 Dallas County Bail Bonds

 If you have a family member or friend in jail, call us.
 We’ll tell you what it takes to get them out.
 We’ve dealt with all the local jails.
 Sometimes people want fast.
 Sometimes they want cheap.
-We’ll tell you all your options and let you decide.
+We’ll tell you all your options for posting Dallas County bail bonds and let you decide.

-Especially when dealing with the Dallas County Jail, it can be really helpful to have someone assisting who knows the system.
+When dealing with the Dallas County Jail, it can be helpful to have assistance from someone who knows the system.
 Lew Sterrett is a big jail with lots of employees.
-They can’t always say exactly where a person is being held or exactly when they might be getting out.
-Talking with one of the jailers can be frustrating if you don’t know exactly what to ask.
-And the jailers can get just as frustrated with you too.
+They can’t always say exactly where a person is being held or exactly when they are getting out.
+Talking with one of the jailers can be frustrating if you don’t know what to ask.
 Plus, just when you think you might be getting somewhere, a shift change can come along and set you back again.

 Our goal when you call is to help save you time and money.
 We want to get your person out fast.
 You shouldn’t have to wait to know exactly what’s going on.
 We’ll help clear it all up for you so you know exactly what’s happening every step of the way.